cyreilv7/React-Chat-Room/README.md

 ## Features
 * Join and switch between different public channels
 * Start a direct message with another user
-* View all previous messages sent to a channel even if joining for first time
+* View all previously sent messages in a channel even if joining it for first time
 * Sidebar with a list of all channels and active users

 ## Future Updates